Jump to a section:

 Clinic Director

-Hannah Garry is founding director of the International Human Rights Clinic.
+Hannah Garry, the executive director of the UCLA Promise Institute for Human Rights, served as the founding director of the International Human Rights Clinic when it first opened at USC Gould School of Law in 2011 until the summer of 2023.
 She has devoted herself to international human rights issues since 1994, working with organizations including Oxford University’s Refugee Studies Centre, the International Criminal Court, United Nations International Criminal Tribunals for the former Yugoslavia and Rwanda, the Extraordinary Chambers in the Courts of Cambodia, the United Nations High Commissioner for Refugees, the European Court of Human Rights and what is now Global Rights.
 At the University of Colorado School of Law, she supervised students on cases involving Guantanamo detainee representation and Alien Tort Statute litigation.
 Prof. Garry holds a JD from the University of California, Berkeley, a master’s in International Affairs from Columbia University and a master’s certificate in Forced Migration Studies with distinction from Oxford University.

 “Even though I selected USC Gould because of the hope of working for Prof. Garry, I did not predict how much my experience in the International Human Rights Clinic would enhance my growth as an aspiring attorney.”